giantswarm/docs/src/content/overview/fleet-management/cluster-management/cluster-concepts/multi-account/_index.md

 - Cloud provider account/subscription credentials are recommended to be configured by Giant Swarm _organization level_.
 You can create clusters within the same organization in different cloud provider accounts but separating by organization will make it easier to manage.

 - Cloud provider credentials are _immutable_.
 Once defined in a namespace and used by the controller, cloud provider credentials can't be modified or deleted.
-In order to switch to new cloud provider credentials, it is recommended to create a new organization and migrate to new clusters owned by that organization.
+In order to switch to new cloud provider credentials, it's recommended to create a new organization and migrate to new clusters owned by that organization.

 - If an organization doesn't yet have provider credentials configured but already has workload clusters, these clusters are run in the default account, which is the one the management cluster is running.
 Setting credentials for this organization doesn't affect the workload clusters created already.